arazimproject/tau-tools/README.md

 ### Get the available plans

-You can get all details about the current study plans in Tel Aviv University by running `python3 -m tau_tools.plans`!
+You can get all details about the current (and past) study plans in Tel Aviv University by running `python3 -m tau_tools.plans` or `python3 -m tau_tools.plans 2025`!

 Example: